Navigate college admissions with experts who care about the whole you

 1. Visit the college website and find the page for academic support services or disability services.
 There you will find specific instructions for how to access accommodations and services.
 This typically involves completing a registration form on the site and returning it with your most recent neuropsychological or psychoeducational testing.

 3. Make an appointment.
-If you are planning to be on the campus during the summer for orientation, you may discover that the college has a designated session for students who need services and accommodations.
+If you are planning to be on campus during the summer for orientation, you may discover that the college has a designated session for students who need services and accommodations.
 However, if there is no planned session, contact the office in advance to make an online appointment to discuss your specific needs.
 Otherwise, make an appointment for your first day on campus in the fall.

 What to Expect from the Support Office